helasuno/webpage/docs/index.md

 # Welcome to Helasuno
 Helasuno (hee-la-sue-no), coming from the (butchered) blending of the Esperanto words "bright" (hela) and "sun" (suno), is a simple non-structured and statement driven scripting language.
 Inspired loosely by BASIC and a desire to learn more about parsing text, Helasuno is a primitive scripting language by design.
-The project started being developed in 2024 but the first release to the public was on 20/04/2025.
+The project started being developed in 2024 but the first source release to the public was on 20/04/2025.
+The first packaged "stable" version is still a ways off yet.

 !!!
 Note

-    The language and documentation are under heavy development.
-Don't be surprised if you come across errors in the documentation, code, or both.
+    The language design is still under heavy revision.
+It is possible that convetions and design will change so don't be surprised if there is some sort of disconnect between what is here and what works (or doesn't).
+All efforts will be made to ensure alignment between the functionality of the interpreter and the documentation here.

 ### Quick Start
 First and foremost, you need a working Python installation.
 The language is written in pure Python so a working version of Python installed that is >= version 3.10 will do.